pololu/wixel-sdk/README.txt

 Pololu Wixel Software Development Kit (SDK)

-This pacakage contains code and Makefiles that will help you create your own applications for the Pololu Wixel.
+This package contains code and Makefiles that will help you create your own applications for the Pololu Wixel.
 The Wixel is a general- purpose programmable module featuring a 2.4 GHz radio and USB.
 The Wixel is based on the CC2511F32 microcontroller from Texas Instruments,